-The Government offer Postgraduate Loans of up to £10,906 for students living in England or the EU and studying a taught or research Masters course commencing after 1 August 2019.
+The Government offers Postgraduate Masters Loans of up to £11,836 for students living in England and studying a taught or research Masters course commencing on or after 1 August 2022.
 To be eligible for the loan you must not be 'topping up' a lower level course or use ROL/APL credits towards the Masters course.

-The Government is offering a £25,700 student loan (from Aug 2019) towards the cost of studying a Doctorate (towards fees and living costs - paid to the student) from the Student Loans Company.
-You need to be living in England or the EU, starting a course on or after 1 August 2019 and be studying a full stand alone PhD.
+The Government is offering a £27,892 student loan (from Aug 2022) towards the cost of studying a Doctorate (towards fees and living costs - paid to the student) from the Student Loans Company.
+You need to be living in England, starting a course on or after 1 August 2022 and be studying a full stand alone PhD.
 To be eligible for the loan you must not be 'topping up' a lower level course or use ROL/APL credits towards the PhD.

 Student Finance Wales also offer a doctoral loan.